-This document describes Wellington Electricity Lines Limited's (WELL) pricing methodology for the 2013/14 disclosure year commencing 1 April 2013.
-This document has been prepared in accordance with clause 2.4 of the Electricity Distribution Information Disclosure Determination 2012 (ID Determination 2012) and demonstrates consistency with the Electricity Authority's Pricing Principles and Information Disclosure Guidelines 2010 (ID Guidelines 2010).
+This document describes WELL's pricing methodology for the 2014/15 disclosure year commencing 1 April 2014.
+This document has been prepared in accordance with clause 2.4 of the ID Determination 2012 and demonstrates consistency with the ID Guidelines 2010.